 In the Shelter Hodder & Stoughton and Hachette Ireland, Feb 2015.

 Sorry for your Troubles.
-Norwich, Canterbury Press, 2013
+Canterbury Press, 2013

-Editorials, Online and other articles.
+Essays and other articles.

 "Shadows and Shelters" in the Spring 2014 Edition of Thresholds, a journal of the Association for Pastoral and Spiritual Care and Counselling, part of the publishing suite of the British Association for Counselling and Psychotherapy.